misto89/PHP-MVC-Framework/assets/ico/Readme.txt

-This folder must contain all system icons.
+This folder must contain all system's icons.